 The drive from the trail end to Caraz should be 10 soles and one hour long.
 In Caraz, you will be dropped at another small station where you can get a collectivo back to Huaraz.
 This is 6 soles each and will be another hour and a half drive back to town.

-Which Way Should You Solo Hike Santa Cruz?
+Which Way Should You Hike Santa Cruz?

-The Santa Cruz trek can be hiked in two directions.
-The most popular choice (which we did) is to go from Vaqueria to Cashapampa.
+The most popular choice (that we did) is to go from Vaqueria to Cashapampa.
 However, many people also choose to hike it “backwards” from Cashapampa to Vaqueria.
 Both have their pros and cons.

 This direction is definitely more difficult though.
-Day one is pretty much uphill the whole time, day two is flat and uphilll, day three is uphill through the pass, and day four is flat.
+Day one is uphill the whole time, day two is flat and uphilll, day three is uphill through the pass, and day four is flat.

 Personally, I’m glad we chose the easier route, especially because it was my first backpacking trip carrying all my gear, but I know other people who have done it backwards and really enjoyed it too.

-Temperature and Weather
+Temperature and Weather Information

 Just because it’s warm in Huaraz, doesn’t mean it will be the same on the Santa Cruz trek.
 Temps are colder at high altitude and weather can change at the drop of a hat in the mountain ranges, so you need to be prepared.